Are Dog Parks a Good Idea?

 Q: My dog is always well behaved and can fend for herself.
 Is it OK for me to leave her in the park for 20 minutes while I run to the store?

 A: Absolutely not.
 You are responsible for your dog’s actions, so you need to be there.
 “Believe it or not, people do this,” says Smith.
 “But the park is not to babysit your unattended dog while you go off and run some errands.”

 Q: I appreciate that my dog gets to play, but I also like to use the dog park as a way to relax.
 It’s not as if my dog is a 2-year-old child, so is it OK to bring a book to read?

 A: No!
-Your dog is like a 2-year-old child, and you need to pay attention.
-Do this for the sake of his or her safety, and for the sake of the other dogs.
+Your dog is like a 2-year-old child, whom you need to pay attention to.
+Please do this for the sake of his or her safety and the sake of the other dogs.
 And speaking of 2-year-olds, you might notice that dogs poop whenever and wherever they want, and it’s your responsibility to pick it up.
 “Piles of poop are the prime reason dog parks are shut down or never open in the first place,” says Smith.
 Most people are happy to clean up after their dogs, so a poop-filled dog park is likely the result of people who don’t pay attention.

 For further reading on dog parks, check out our article ‘Meet You At the Dog Park.’